klhuillier/con-error/README.md

 ### .stack()

-Returns the stack of this error as an array.
+Returns the stack of this error as an array, including stack frames of parent ConErrors.
 The stack is of this form for a stack frame:

 ```json
 {